"Let light perpetual shine upon them."

 At Grace, ashes may be interred in the chapel or spread in the courtyard garden.
 Our services are available for anyone, whether they are members of Grace or not, whether they are baptized Christians or not.
 Plans may be made for future or immediate use.

-Please contact Father Jonathan Grieser, Rector, for additional information.
+Please complete the form below to request additional information from Father Jonathan Grieser, Rector.
 The columbarium is administrated by the Rector and members of the Grace Episcopal Church Columbarium Trust.